Demerrs/VariaUI/README.md

 ### Dynamic Theming

 Update the global theme colors dynamically.
-VariaUI automatically re-renders all existing components to match the new theme.
+VariaUI automatically re-renders all existing components (including toggles, strokes, text, and nested groups) to flawlessly match the new theme.

 ```lua
 UILibrary:SetTheme({